shivasiddharth/GassistPi-Documentation/docs/customization.rst

     Hey Google, Autoplay __Desired-Channel-Name__ from YouTube

-.. note:: Depending upon the internet and the system/board specification, the features that involve 10 tracks will take some time to fethc the track list.
+.. note:: Depending upon the internet and the system/board specification, the features that involve 10 tracks will take some time to fetch the track list.